graphcore-research/gwr/README.md

 ## Developing STEAM Packages

-For developers of the STEAM packages both `stable` and `nightly` Rust toolchains are required, as well external tools such as [cargo-deny], [cargo-semver-checks], [Cocogitto], [pre-commit], [Prettier], and [Release-plz].
+For developers of the STEAM packages both `stable` and `nightly` Rust toolchains are required, as well external tools such as [cargo-deny], [cargo-about] [cargo-semver-checks], [Cocogitto], [pre-commit], [Prettier], and [Release-plz].
 All of the required development dependencies can be installed by running: